-Users with the required permissions can also lock items manually, without opening them, to ensure that no one changes them.
+Users can also lock items manually, without opening them, to ensure that no one changes them.
 In this case, the lock is not canceled until it is unlocked manually.
+And users with the required permissions can also unlock items that were locked by other users.